 The time-overcurrent curves listed in Table 1 have two reset characteristic choices for each time-overcurrent element.
 One choice resets the elements if current drops below pickup for at least one cycle.
-The other choice emulates reset of an electromechanical induction disk relay.
+The other choice emulates the reset characteristic of an electromechanical induction disk relay.